Stack unwinding

 • -fno-omit-frame-pointer -momit-leaf-frame-pointer: all non-leaf functions maintain frame pointers.
 Leaf functions don't maintain frame pointers.

-• -fomit-frame-pointer: all functions maintain frame pointers. arm*-apple-darwin and thumb*-apple-darwin don't support the option.
+• -fomit-frame-pointer: all functions omit frame pointers. arm*-apple-darwin and thumb*-apple-darwin don't support the option.

 For -O0, most targets default to -fno-omit-frame-pointer.